Overview

-Femora is a computational engineering platform for building and managing advanced OpenSees-based finite element models.
-It provides a structured framework for model assembly, meshing, interface definition, execution setup, and result processing in a repeatable workflow.
+Femora is a computational engineering platform for generating and managing advanced numerical and finite element models.
+It provides a structured framework for automated mesh generation, interface coupling, solver configuration, and post-processing in repeatable workflows.

-Rather than operating as a loose collection of scripts, Femora functions as a meta-modeling layer that standardizes how complex models are generated and executed.
-This improves reproducibility, scalability, and maintainability for resilience-oriented engineering studies.
+Rather than operating as a loose collection of scripts, Femora functions as a meta-modeling layer that standardizes how complex models are configured and run.
+This significantly improves reproducibility, scalability, and maintainability for large-scale parametric and distributed studies.

 Femora allows interface definitions to be expressed programmatically and integrated directly into automated model generation pipelines: